HeartDhamma

 Then, when the rainy season would come again,

-and the clouds would pour down in torrents,
+and the clouds would pour down torrential rains,

-who is fully given and devoted to meditation and mental development,
+for one who is fully devoted to mental development,

 after becoming worn and decayed.